MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-incidents.md

 :::image type="content" source="../../media/investigate-incidents/incident-devices.png" alt-text="Example of a Devices page for an incident.":::

 You can select the check mark for a device to see details of the device, directory data, active alerts, and logged on users.
-Select the name of the device to see device details in the Microsoft Defender for Endpoints device inventory.
+Select the name of the device to see device details in the Microsoft Defender for Endpoint device inventory.
 Here's an example.

 :::image type="content" source="../../media/investigate-incidents/incident-devices-details.png" alt-text="Example of a devices page for Microsoft Defender for Endpoints.":::